Explaining how babies are made (and sex)

 What if I say too much?
 Won’t they lose their innocence?
 What if they ask me a question?

 Sometimes it can feel as if there are more reasons to NOT talk to your child about sex than there are reasons to talk.
-If that’s you, then have a read of this blogpost where I talk about the reasons why you should be talking to your child about sex.
+If that’s you, then have a read of this blog post where I talk about the reasons why you should be talking to your child about sex.

-But your child is going to learn about sex, whether you like it, or not.
+But your child is going to learn about sex, whether you like it or not.
 And if they don’t learn from you, it’ll be someone else.

-And the problem with learning about sex from others is that the messages they receive about sex are usually inaccurate, misleading and confusing.
+The problem with learning about sex from others is that the messages they receive about sex are usually inaccurate, misleading and confusing.

 Is my child old enough to understand sex?

 A lot of parents worry about whether their child is old enough to know about sex.
-It’s a valid fear and is a question I have even asked myself at times, when talking with my children!
+It’s a valid fear and is a question I have even asked myself when talking with my children!

-So if you have lingering doubts about whether your child is old enough (or not), then you should read this blogpost as it will help you to work out if your child is ready to learn about sex.
+So, if you have lingering doubts about whether your child is old enough (or not), then you should read this blog post, as it will help you to work out if your child is ready to learn about sex.

 You might be surprised by what you find!

-But at the end of the day, if they’re old enough to ask the question, then they’re old enough to hear the answer.
+But at the end of the day, if they’re old enough to ask the question, they’re old enough to hear the answer.

 When is a good time to start?